-During the quarter ending September 30, 2002, PG&E called a total of eleven (11) OFO events.
-All eleven (11) OFO events were system-wide OFOs and none were customer-specific OFOs.
-All eleven (11) events were a result of high pipeline inventory.
-There were no events caused by low pipeline inventory.
-There were no EFO events during this quarter and there were no "trimming", or receipt point capacity allocation, events.
+During the quarter ending March 31, 2004, PG&E called a total of six (6) OFO events.
+All six (6) OFO events were system-wide OFOs and all were a result of high pipeline inventory.
+There were no EFO events during this quarter.
+There were no "trimming", or receipt point capacity allocation, events during the quarter.
 Table 1 provides a summary of each OFO event.

-1 PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
+PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
 The Settlement tariffs were effective April 1, 2000.